James Nabrit Jr.: Civil rights cases

 Beginning in the 1940s and through the 1950s, Nabrit handled a number of civil rights cases for the NAACP Legal Defense and Educational Fund, working with prominent attorneys such as Thurgood Marshall, later a Supreme Court justice.
 Notably, Nabrit argued Bolling v.
 Sharpe, a companion case of Brown v.
 Board of Education.

 President of Howard and later life

 Nabrit served as president of Howard University from 1960 to 1965.
-From 1965 to 1967 he served as Deputy U.S. Ambassador to the United Nations—the first African American hold this position.
+From 1965 to 1967 he served as Deputy U.S. Ambassador to the United Nations—the first African American to hold this position.
 He returned to the presidency of Howard from 1968 to 1969, stepping down under pressure from the American Association of University Professors after he expelled 18 disruptive students.
 Nabrit said that he had simply been waiting for the university to choose a successor.
 He died in Washington, D.C., on December 27, 1997, at the age of 97.
 He was survived by his only son, James Nabrit III.